substrait-io/substrait/site/docs/types/simple_logical_types.md

 * How do we ensure Substrait is adoptable by different communities while avoiding type explosion?
 Is it important to avoid type explosion?
 Current proposal is to avoid types unless they exist in at least two projects.
 * Does it make sense to support user defined types?
-* We've included unsigned types here but they only currently exist in Arrow.
-Should we remove?